 While at West Springfield PD, Campurciani rose to the rank of Chief, and retired in May 2018.
-Currently, he is Executive Director of the Western Mass Police Chiefs Association.
+He is also the former Executive Director of the Western Mass Police Chiefs Association.

 Campurciani received his bachelor's degree in Law Enforcement from Western New England College and his Master's Degree in Criminal Justice Administration from the same institution.
 Additionally, he graduated from the 195th session of the FBI National Academy.

 Assistant Chief Frank J. Falzone began his law enforcement career with the Mooresville Police Department in 1996 and now leads the department’s Patrol Division.
 During his career, Falzone advanced through the supervisory ranks of the Patrol Division, supervised Narcotics Investigations, and served on the department’s

 Special Response Team for sixteen years as an Operator, Team Leader, and Team Commander.

 Falzone holds an Advanced Law Enforcement Certificate and General Instructor Certification, through the North Carolina Department of Justice, and is a certified instructor for the department’s Taser Conducted Electrical Weapon and Rape Aggression Defense (RAD) women’s self-defense programs.
 Additionally, he is active in teaching courses in the Basic Law Enforcement Training Program at Mitchell Community College, serves as an in-service training instructor at Central Piedmont Community College, has completed undergraduate coursework in criminal justice at Mitchell Community College, and is a graduate of the North Carolina Justice Academy’s Management Development Program.

 As part of the department’s focus on community policing and outreach, Falzone founded Explorer Post #612 in 1999.
 The program gives an opportunity for young people to gain an awareness of the law enforcement profession and for them to develop and maintain positive relationships with police officers.